SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Literature review

 \subsection{Time series events}

 Events correspond to a phenomenon, generally pre-defined in a particular domain, with an inconstant or irregular occurrence relevant to an application.
-In the context of time series, events represent significant changes in expected behavior at a certain time or interval \cite{guralnik_event_1999}.
-In general, punctual events of a given time series $X$~=~\textless $x_1, x_2, x_3, \cdots, x_n$\textgreater, can be identified in a simplified way by $e(X,k,\sigma)$ using the Eq.~\ref{eq:events}, where $k$ represents the length of nearby observations.
-If an observation $x_t$ escapes the expected behavior based on previous $\{x_{t-k},\dots,x_{t-1}\}$ or later $\{x_{t+1},\dots,x_{t+k}\}$ observations (above a threshold $\sigma$), it can be considered an event\footnote{Due to limited space, the general formalization of event intervals lie outside the scope of this paper.}.
+In time series, events represent significant changes in expected behavior at a certain time or interval \cite{guralnik_event_1999}.
+In general, instant events of a given time series $X$~=~\textless $x_1, x_2, x_3, \cdots, x_n$\textgreater, can be identified in a simplified way by $e(X,k,\sigma)$ using the Equation~\ref{eq_events}, where $k$ represents the length of nearby observations\footnote{Due to limited space, the general formalization of event intervals lie outside the scope of this paper.}.
+A temporal component (TC) for an observation $x_t$ is expressed as $tc(x_t)$.
+The TC can refer to the observation itself or its instant trend, respectively represented as $x_t$ and $tr(x_t)$.

+Considering a typical autoregressive behavior \cite{gujarati_essentials_2021}, one can expect a TC for $x_t$ to be related to previous observations.
+Let $ep$ be the expected TC for $x_t$ based on the previous $k$ observations, where $ep(tc(x_t), k) = E(tc(x_t) ~|~ tc(x_{t-k}),\dots,tc(x_{t-1}))$.
+Analogously, one can also expect TC for $x_t$ to be explained from the following observations \cite{lima_forward_2022}.
+So let $ef$ be the expected TC for $x_t$ based on the following $k$ observations, where $ef(tc(x_t), k) = E(tc(x_t) ~|~ tc(x_{t+1}), \dots, tc(x_{t+k}))$.
+If a TC for $x_t$ escapes the expected value above a threshold $\sigma$ based on previous or following $k$ observations \cite{gujarati_essentials_2021,lima_forward_2022}, it can be considered an event.
+Equation \ref{eq_events} also considers an event if the expected TC from previous and following $k$ observations are different above the threshold $\sigma$.

 \paragraph{Anomalies}